Limitless-VIP/Limitless/doc/README.md

-TittieCoin Core
+Limitless Core
 =====================

 Setup
 ---------------------
-[TittieCoin Core](http://tittiecoin.com/wallet) is the original TittieCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of TittieCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Limitless Core](http://limitless.com/wallet) is the original Limitless client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Limitless transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run TittieCoin on your native platform.
+The following are some helpful notes on how to run Limitless on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/tittiecoin-qt (GUI, 32-bit) or bin/32/tittiecoind (headless, 32-bit)
+- bin/32/limitless-qt (GUI, 32-bit) or bin/32/limitlessd (headless, 32-bit)
-- bin/64/tittiecoin-qt (GUI, 64-bit) or bin/64/tittiecoind (headless, 64-bit)
+- bin/64/limitless-qt (GUI, 64-bit) or bin/64/limitlessd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run tittiecoin-qt.exe.
+Unpack the files into a directory, and then run limitless-qt.exe.

 ### OSX

-Drag TittieCoin-Qt to your applications folder, and then run TittieCoin-Qt.
+Drag Limitless-Qt to your applications folder, and then run Limitless-Qt.

 ### Need Help?

-* See the documentation at the [TittieCoin Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Limitless Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=437695.0) or on the [TittieCoin Discord](https://discordapp.com/invite/57bcjwB).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=437695.0) or on the [Limitless Discord](https://discordapp.com/invite/57bcjwB).
-* Or join us on Telegram [TittieCoin Telegram](https://t.me/TittieCoin_Official).
+* Or join us on Telegram [Limitless Telegram](https://t.me/Limitless_Official).

 Building
 ---------------------
-The following are developer notes on how to build TittieCoin on your native platform.
+The following are developer notes on how to build Limitless on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)